fuzzylogicxx/fuzzylogic/posts/feb-2020-record-purchases.md

 ## Perko – The City Rings

-I loved Glaswegian Perko’s first release, _NV Auto_; its blend of dubbed out synth chords, deep sub-bass and hard broken-electro beats really hitting the spot.
+I loved Glaswegian Perko’s first release, _NV Auto_; its blend of dubbed out synth chords, deep sub-bass and tough broken-electro beats really hitting the spot.
 His latest release, also on [Numbers](http://nmbrs.net/), ploughs a similar furrow.
 It spans 8 tracks including moments when he ratchets up the BPMs into Drum ‘n’ Bass territory and others offering respite in the form of delicate ambient interludes.

 <b>Current Favourite Track:</b> Stutter